ublue-os/ucore/README.md

 ### 2026.08.18 - Manual recovery for failed image upgrades

-uCore images published from August 15 through August 18 contain an invalid container policy that prevents `bootc` from downloading updates.
+uCore images published from August 15 through early August 18 contain an invalid container policy that prevents `bootc` from downloading updates.
 This affects all image variants.